 - Meeting young elite entrepreneurs passionate about changing their communities

-- Meeting with Masai women engaged in advocating women’s rights
+- Learning from Masai women engaged in advocating women’s rights

-- Visiting a coffee farm, meeting different tribes
+- Visiting a coffee farm, and meeting different tribes

-- Staying 3 days at SOS Children’s Village in Zanzibar
+- Engaging with locals during a 3-day stay at SOS Children’s Village in Zanzibar

 - A lecture on bio-diversity followed by exploring coral reefs and mangroves

-- Insights into social entrepreneurship, globalization, global business, climate change, circular economy, and emotional intelligence.
+- Insights into social entrepreneurship, globalization, global business,climate change, and emotional intelligence.

-The Learning Journey also included deep conversations within the group (teamwork and structured BUZZ-talks) as well as reflection hours in the evening.
+The Learning Journey also included deep conversations within the group (teamwork and structured BUZZ-talks) as well as Reflection Hour every evening.
 The interaction between the participants was open and honest – filled with joy and fun – both in formal and informal situations.

 Participants from diverse cultures and socioeconomic backgrounds

-The 2017 YGP Global Talent Network consists of a group of 23 talents, age 19-25, selected from several thousand applicants.
-They come from: Armenia, Brazil, China, Denmark, Egypt, France, Puerto Rico, Russia, Tanzania, Turkey, USA, & Vietnam.
+The YGP 2018 Global Talent Network consists of a group of 24 talents, age 19-25, selected from thousands of candidates.
+They come from 15 different countries: Brazil, China, Denmark, Germany, India, Malaysia, Myanmar, Nepal, Puerto Rico, Russia, South Africa, Tanzania, Turkey, Vietnam, and USA.
 The variety in nationalities represented in the group ensures great cultural diversity, and helps to challenge preconceived notions about a given culture or nationality.
 Due to our scholarship model, participants from non-privileged backgrounds are also able to participate.

 The Global Talent Network continues for years to come